amer/resinfra/README.md

 ## Deploy a service
 Once terraform has successfully terminated, the cluster is ready.
-You should be able to access it through any of their public IP addresses.
+You should be able to access it through any worker VM's public IP address.
 The IP addresses are displayed at the end of `terraform apply`.

 You are now ready to deploy any service on the cluster.
 One way would be to use an ansible script for that.
 You can find an example playbook to deploy a [coackroachDB](https://www.cockroachlabs.com/) cluster [in the ansible directory](ansible)